toanmtran/Stylometry/README.md

-# Stylometry — Authorship Attribution on LessWrong
+# Authorship Identification via Writing Style — A Case Study on LessWrong

-A comparative study of three machine-learning approaches to authorship attribution, trained on essays crawled from [LessWrong](https://www.lesswrong.com/).
-The project explores **K-Means clustering**, a **Multi-Layer Perceptron** classifier, and **SVM / Logistic Regression** pair-classifiers, sharing a common handcrafted stylometric feature space (lexical richness, function-word frequencies, POS distribution, punctuation rates, etc.).
+A comparative study of three machine-learning approaches to authorship identification, trained on essays crawled from [LessWrong](https://www.lesswrong.com/).
+The project explores **K-Means clustering**, **SVM / Logistic Regression** pair-classifiers, and a **Multi-Layer Perceptron** classifier, sharing a common handcrafted stylometric feature space.

 The full write-up is available in [docs/project_report.pdf](docs/project_report.pdf).